whs26/iSeq/README.txt

 (2) IGVtools URL: https://software.broadinstitute.org/software/igv/igvtools
 (3) Samtools-1.3.1 URL: http://samtools.sourceforge.net

-iSeq is intended to make it easily to align deep sequencing data.
-The users are solely responsible for output and the use of iSeq.
+Disclaimer: The author will not be held accountable for any problems or issues caused as the result of use of this program